pnp/addin-transformation-guidance/articles/From-ACS-to-AAD-apps.md

 </AppPermissionRequests>
 ```

-In the following screen-shot you can see the UI settings used for granting Full Control permission to the application.
+In the following screenshot you can see the UI settings used for granting Full Control permission to the application.

 ![The Application Inventory page with form fields to grant permissions to the application in ACS.
 The fields are: App Id, a lookup button to search for the app by App Id, information fields about the application, and the App's Permission Request XML to define the permissions to grant to the application.](./assets/From-ACS-to-AAD-apps/From-ACS-to-AAD-apps-ACS-appinv.png)